Kalan-Lab/zol/README.md

 ## Updates

+### version 1.3.3

+- Correct and clairfy usage of "key protein" filters in fai.
+- Introduce single query mode in fai, whereby users can use a single gene as a query to look at differences in surrounding context CORASON style.
+- Add miniprot (v0.7) dependency to conda yaml file (and planning to bioconda).

 ### version 1.3.2

 - Allow for failures of specific databases (i.e., if hosting server goes down) in `setup_annotation_dbs.py`.